 “Roger Thompson is a man of utmost character and moral courage.
 He is a highly professional academic where the status-quo is not good enough.
 This makes a great teacher/professor.
 His students are very fortunate to have him as their teacher.
 He strives to make his students better than he was at that point.
 This is the ultimate goal of Socrates the model teacher and method.
 Roger has also done great work on the military reform issues, particularly with the U.S. Navy.
 This takes a man of extreme moral courage, as such efforts ensure that you will not get any work with the U.S. government, as they do not like the academic supported truth.
-I would be proud to have Roger on my team or teach with him.” – Award-winning Author, Acclaimed Teacher and Former U.S. Army Senior Officer, Donald Vandergriff.
+I would be proud to have Roger on my team or teach with him.” – Award-winning author and renowned teacher Donald Vandergriff, MA FRSA, Major, U.S. Army (Ret’d).